Data Quality Policy

 - A data validation process, where we will automatically attempt to validate the name and address data provided by registrars.
 If data cannot be validated through this initial process, we (or the registrar for Accredited Channel Partner tags) may undertake further validation activities

-Our compliance programme was created to ensure registrars comply with the standards set out in the Registrar Agreement and Data Quality Policy.
+Our compliance programme was created to ensure registrars comply with the standards set out in the Registry-Registrar Agreement and Data Quality Policy.

 Proportion of minimum valid data expected